 Tomorrow, Wednesday May 9 at 7:30 PM/ ET, we present our latest EcoAdventure- wildlife watching in the Saint Marks National Wildlife Refuge.
 Migratory birds are making their way north and many like to make use of the extensive marshes, pools, and ponds as a stopover (our regular readers know how well stocked with food a salt marsh can be).
 This is a warmer time of year, so reptiles are more abundant, or at least more visibly abundant.
 The Refuge is thick with wildlife; it’s a gateway site of the Great Florida Birding and Wildlife Trail.
 So you just drive into the Refuge and you’ll automatically see a lot of animals, right?
 Almost, but not quite.
 It helps to know where to go, and to pay attention to the sun and the moon.

-The map above might prove helpful in learning where the hotspots are.
-We’ll start with two spots accessible from Lighthouse Road.
+We started with two spots accessible from Lighthouse Road.
 At the end of the road is, of course, the lighthouse.
 Across from the lighthouse is Lighthouse Pond.
 We saw some wading birds, as you do throughout a lot of the Refuge, as well as red-breasted mergansers, some very animated ducks.
 There is a trail around the pond on which we saw cotton rats and a snake called a black racer.
 Not too far from there on Lighthouse Road is Headquarters Pond, which has a nice, big observation tower.
 If you have a camera with a long lens, you can shoot to every corner of the pond.
 On the far edge is where we saw deer, which are not uncommon early in the morning though they do not usually wade as far into the pond as on that day.
 There were plenty of alligators there; they made themselves more apparent as it got warmer.
 Cold blooded reptiles are solar powered, so they’ll be out in the sun.
 Right behind the tower we saw two red-bellied woodpeckers that seem to be nesting in one of the trees there.

 This is by no means an all-inclusive guide.
 If you have any tips, feel free to share them in the comments section.